chrisoishi/slim-easy-template/README.md

 	const cast = ["id"=>"interger"] #this array to cast field to necessary type }
 ```
-The class Model extended have many functions to manage data in database, i recommend to check this class file for learn features of this class.
+The class Model extended, have many functions to manage data in database, i recommend to check this class file for learn the features of this class.

 ## Controllers
-The controllers also use the classes of ApiSupport but are similar a examples in docs of SLIM.
+The controllers also use the classes of ApiSupport, but are similar a examples in docs of SLIM.

 ```
 The